X

 More Details

-The Zagg Pro stylus stands out in our list because it's a dual-tip stylus.
+The Zagg Pro stylus stands out because it's a dual-tip stylus.
 The end tip is excellent for scrolling, while the active tip is built for drawing and writing (with tilt recognition to boot).
 It also has palm-rejection technology and can attach magnetically to iPad Pro models.

 The Pro Stylus can last up to eight hours on a single charge, but a handy LED indicator towards the end of the pen lets you know how much battery life you have left.